 - To encourage self-reflective practice and continual improvement

-- To emphasizes effective communication and team leadership skills and opportunities to develop as an educator
+- To emphasize effective communication, team leadership skills and opportunities to develop as an educator

 Why Train at Wake Forest?